jwaugh/VelocityOpticalFiber/README.md

 I understand the city is not allowed to own anything, at least before homerule, now that we have that to look forward to in next July/August, I think this is the perfect time to start discussions about what we can do in a year when this new rule goes into effect.
 We need to be prepared and have a course of action planned.

+Creation of an optical fiber network beginning with linking city/county/state/US departments the moving on to adding medical infrastructure, law firms with courthouses and homes with a direct connection to a hospital and service anytime, anywhere.
+Imagine doctors with specialties coming from different geographic areas to look at your charts and diagnose you with telemedicine. :) Imagine your sick child staying home from school and watching his class via a virtual reality app created by the school to allow sick children or children who must be absent to still attend their classes?! :) AMAZING!
+Imagine connecting to anybody else within the network with a TEN GIGABIT connection!
+Literally 100 people watching 4K movies all day every day couldn't max that pipe out!
+TEN GIGABITS!!!!!

 # Roadmap

 ####v0.0.0.1  THE IDEA
+-
 - Start figuring out how to lay fiber from the city building to the Lewis-Gilmer 911 center and senior center.
 - Study Ammon's Model for FTTH and how they are doing it with zero debt.
       - Trying to do this with zero debt, may prove silly when we could look for grants or even loan opportunities at very low rates.
 - Figure out how to allow access to physical fiber, but still have control.